GovReady/govready-q/Schema.md

 An `interstitial` question is not really a question at all!
 The `prompt` contains template content, as with other questions, but it is typically longer content with deeper explanatory text.
 The user is not asked to enter any information.

-It is necessary to add id of the interstitial to the template document for the user to be shown it.
-However, in document templates and impute conditions, the value of `interstitial` questions is always a null value, so it will not effect the template result.
+It is necessary to add id of the interstitial to the template document for GovReady to display the interstitial as part of the module.
+In document templates and impute conditions, the value of `interstitial` questions is always a null value.

+Put the intersititual id in a comment syntax to keep it from displaying in the rendered template.
+Example for both `markdown` and `html`: `<!--{{interstitial_id}}-->`

 #### `external-function`